Hill sphere

-The Hill sphere of an astronomical body is the region in which it dominates the attraction of satellites.
-To be retained by a planet, a moon must have an orbit that lies within the planet's Hill sphere.
-That moon would, in turn, have a Hill sphere of its own.
-Any object within that distance would tend to become a satellite of the moon, rather than of the planet itself.
-One simple view of the extent of the Solar System is the Hill sphere of the Sun with respect to local stars and the galactic nucleus.
+To be retained by a more gravitationally attracting astrophysical object—a planet by a more massive star, a moon by a more massive planet—the less massive body must have an orbit that lies within the gravitational potential represented by the more massive body's Hill sphere.
+That moon would, in turn, have a Hill sphere of its own, and any object within that distance would tend to become a satellite of the moon, rather than of the planet itself.